 What is On Board Key Generation?

-On Board Key Generation in this industry means public key cryptography key pair generation, where the secret component along with its public counterpart is generated within the security module (SIM card) with the device user interactively entering supplementary information.
+On Board Key Generation (OBKG) in this industry means public key cryptography key pair generation, where the secret component along with its public counterpart is generated within the security module (SIM card) with the device user interactively entering supplementary information.
 The supplementary information contains at least the new access control sPIN (Signing PIN), which is invented by the user on the spot, and kept inside the security module.

 After the key generation, the security module sends out the Public Key component of the generated key pair, which is then used in the service to prepare a certificate for the user.
 In Mobile Wireless PKI (WPKI) the user’s Certificate (Binding of the user’s Public Key and the certified data) is not stored at the security module, because the mobile operator services can do this storing without the limitation of narrow bandwidth communication links, and without the introduction of a trusted third party in the cryptography.